-Lenz's law states that when generating an electromotive force (emf) caused by a change in magnetic flux according to Faraday's law, the induced emf polarity generates a magnetic current that opposes the variation it produces.
+Lenz's law states that when generating an electromotive force (emf) caused by a change in magnetic flux, according to Faraday's law, the induced emf polarity generates a magnetic field that opposes the variation it produces.

-This law is based on Faraday's law of induction which states that when a variable magnetic field is connected to a coil, an electromotive force (induced voltage) is induced in it.
-In other words: the magnitude of the electromotive force induced in the circuit is proportional to the variation of the flow change.
+This law is based on the Faraday law of induction, also known as the law of electromagnetic induction.
+In this law, Michael Faraday stated that when a variable magnetic field is connected to a coil, an electromotive force (induced voltage) is induced in it.
+In other words: the magnitude of the electromotive force induced in the circuit is proportional to the rate of change of the magnetic field.

-The law is a consequence of the principle of conservation of energy (energy cannot be created or destroyed) and Newton's third law (there is always an equal and opposite reaction to every action).
+The law is a consequence of the law of conservation of energy (energy cannot be created or destroyed) and Newton's third law (there is always an equal and opposite reaction to every action).

-Lenz's law is named after the work done by Heinrich Lenz in 1834.
+Lenz's law is named after the work done by the physicist Emil Lenz in 1834.